Bin-Chicken-Cartel/HTB-Cyber-Apocalypse-CTF-2025/README.md

 - Final solution implementation
 - Flag obtained and verification

-## ⚠️ Disclaimer
+## ⚠️ Legal Disclaimer

-These write-ups are shared for educational purposes only.
-All challenge content remains the intellectual property of Hack The Box.
+All techniques and exploits documented in these write-ups are for educational purposes only.
+The content is intended to improve cybersecurity knowledge and defensive capabilities.
+Users are responsible for ensuring compliance with applicable laws and regulations when applying these techniques.

+## AI Disclaimer

+These write-ups were formatted and structured with the assistance of artificial intelligence (AI) to ensure consistency in styling and layout.
+All technical content has been thoroughly reviewed and validated by the author to maintain accuracy and clarity.
+This AI-powered process is intended solely to enhance readability and support junior engineers in following the methodologies more easily—every solution remains the product of expert analysis.

 ## 🔗 Useful Links